Setting out on a trip, we all need supplies (except that one time). The Pilgrimage offers the following initiatives to facilitate a good journey:

 - Respectful and courteous interaction with each other, even if your ideas differ dramatically from another’s.
 That is: You can talk about your disagreements together if you’re respectful about it.
 Abuse, rudeness, angry debate, etc, are monitored.

-- A commitment to engage at least weekly in the two-month OSFGroup experience–reading the readings and posting thoughts, responses, comments, questions about the readings at least once a week–and an effort to interact directly with the members of your small online community.
+- A commitment to engage in the two-month OSFGroup experience–reading the readings and posting thoughts, responses, comments, questions about the readings–and an effort to interact directly with the members of your small online community.
 That is: You yourself have something specific and unique to offer to the members of the group and to our experience of God within it.
-Please only sign up if you will commit to really engaging.
-We sign a “group covenant” at the start of the study.
+Seriously.
+If you think you know nothing about what we’re discussing but you find yourself thinking of questions ask them.
+Those are the questions more than any others that usually trigger the greatest learning and growth for everyone.

 In the process of these focused studies, we hope to discern what God may be trying to say to us, as individuals and as a virtual community, so that through these studies and mutual encouragement, we can positively impact our in-person communities.
 If you’re interested in joining a group, please contact me.